 We invite you to join us in group practice and to access our individual practice resources at your convenience.

 Centering Prayer is a receptive method of silent prayer in which we experience God’s presence within us, closer than breathing, closer than thinking, closer than consciousness itself.
 This method of prayer is both a relationship with God and a discipline to foster that relationship.

 In observance of current health department guidelines, our centering prayer group practice meets on Thursdays at 1pm via Zoom.
+Through November 12 we are previewing Welcoming Prayer at 12:45 pm with Centering Prayer following at 1:00 pm.
+Beginning November 19 we will begin Welcoming Prayer Group Practice at 12:30 pm with Centering Prayer following immediately after at 1:00 pm.
 Please try to enter the room five minutes early to say hello and settle in.
 Our usual customary:

 A one-moment opening prayer, a few moments of intercessory prayer, Monastic Lectio Divina* using 10-15 lines of scripture, twenty minutes of silence.
 After our silence, one person speaks the Lord’s Prayer for all.
 You may leave in silence or remain for a few minutes to quietly chat.

 *Lectio Divina and Centering Prayer are two distinct prayer forms.
 Lectio Divina is a reading, reflecting, responding and resting in the word of God that helps one grow in relationship with God.